metio/terraform-provider-k8s/docs/data-sources/apps_clusternet_io_helm_release_v1alpha1_manifest.md

 Required:

 - `chart` (String) Chart is the name of a Helm Chart in the Repository.
-- `repo` (String) a Helm Repository to be used.
-OCI-based registries are also supported.
-For example, https://charts.bitnami.com/bitnami or oci://localhost:5000/helm-charts
+- `repo` (String) a Helm Repository to be used.OCI-based registries are also supported.For example, https://charts.bitnami.com/bitnami or oci://localhost:5000/helm-charts
 - `target_namespace` (String) TargetNamespace specifies the namespace to install the chart

 Optional: